This guide covers how to implement compositor layers in your Unreal application. For additional information, see Compositor Layers.

 Select the Actor, select Add Component, and choose Stereo Layer.

-Under the Stereo Layer options, set Stereo Layer Type to Quad Layer, Cylinder Layer, or Equirect Layer.
+Under the Stereo Layer options, set Stereo Layer Shape to Quad Layer, Cylinder Layer, or Equirect Layer.

-Set Stereo Layer Type to Face Locked, Torso Locked, or World Locked.
+Set Stereo Layer Type to Face Locked, Tracker Locked, or World Locked.

 Set the overlay dimensions in world units in Quad Stereo Layer Properties or Cylinder Stereo Layer Properties.